MichaelBurge/michaelburge.github.io/_posts/2019-03-06-nes-design.markdown

 I think Rust's traits were particularly useful for implementing savestates.
 The compiler infers which `save` or `load` methods are needed for each type, so the code looks very uniform.

-The video playback feature builds on top of savestates by storing 1 byte per frame for inputs.
-When a savestate is restored, it also restores the input list.
+The video playback feature builds on top of savestates by storing 8 bits per frame - one for whether each controller button was pressed.
+When a savestate is restored, it also restores the active input list.

 ## Language